Naveensreddyk/Emotion_Based_Music_Player/README.md

 Django: Backend framework for smooth integration 🖥️

-gunicorn: For hosting the app on Heroku ⚙️

-🌍 Deployed App:
-Experience the magic right now!
-The web app is already deployed on Heroku:

-Live Demo - Emotion-Based Music Player 🎧

 💡 How It Works:
 Using a Haar Cascade face detection model 🧑‍💻, combined with a CNN classifier trained on TensorFlow 📊, the app detects four key emotions—Angry, Happy, Calm, and Sad—from your facial expression.
 The app then dynamically changes the music playlist and background according to your mood! 🎶